StephenJD/Life-For-Liberia/content/en/01_Apprentice-Training/03_Discipleship Landmarks/Feedback Form_Discipleship Landmarks_m.md

 Apprentice Name: ……………………………………………………………………………..

-Type of Group: DG / GG / MC / AG How many attended: ………….
+Type of Group: DG / GG / MC / AT How many attended: ………….

 Name of Community: …………………………………………………………………………